Kuwait country brief

 Kuwait’s constitution is regarded as one of the most liberal in the region and Kuwait was the first member of the Gulf Cooperative Council (GCC) to establish a directly elected parliament.
 Established in 1963, the National Assembly is comprised of 50 directly elected members who serve four-year terms.
 The Assembly has the power to question and dismiss ministers, including the Prime Minister.
 Although political parties are banned, there are various interest groupings or ‘blocs’.

-In addition to being a member of the GCC, which includes Bahrain, Oman, Qatar, the United Arab Emirates (UAE) and Saudi Arabia, Kuwait is also a member of: the Arab League; the Organization of the Islamic Conference (OIC); the Organization of Petroleum Exporting Countries (OPEC); the World Trade Organization (WTO); and the United Nations (UN) and its various agencies.
+In addition to being a member of the GCC, which includes Bahrain, Oman, Qatar, the United Arab Emirates (UAE) and Saudi Arabia, Kuwait is also a member of: the Arab League; the Organization of Islamic Cooperation (OIC); the Organization of Petroleum Exporting Countries (OPEC); the World Trade Organization (WTO); and the United Nations (UN) and its various agencies.

 Kuwaiti foreign policy is founded on a long-standing strategic alliance with the United States.

 Australia and Kuwait enjoy a friendly and cooperative relationship.
 Kuwait recognises Australia’s support for Kuwait’s independence and territorial integrity through Australia’s contribution to the coalition force which liberated Kuwait from the Iraqi occupation in 1991.
 Relations are underpinned by our strong commercial ties and increasing people-to-people linkages.